pblabs/zen/README.markdown

 ## What Zen Does NOT Do

-Due its general purpose, Zen does not provide any middleware modules of any kind.
+Due its general purpose, _Zen_ does not provide any middleware modules of any kind.
 Take a look at http://github.com/pblabs/zen-garden

+# Conclusion

+_Zen_is available on github <a href='https://github.com/plabs/zen'>here</a>
+under <a href='https://github.com/plabs/zen/blob/master/MIT-LICENSE.txt'>MIT license</a>.
+If you hit bugs, fill issues on github.
+Feel free to fork, modify and have fun with it :)

-## Background
+## Credits

-Zen takes ideas from Connect, Stack and internal projects under construction.
+_Zen_ takes ideas from Connect, Stack and internal projects under construction.